 “Dear, you have to be so thin?”
 Mother pinches the back of my ankle where my Achilles tendon bulges.

 I’m a vegetarian and ultimately find food boring.
-This point is a bone of contention between us.
-Raised in the deep South, she believes anything worth eating should at some point involve bacon fat in its preparation.
+This point is a bone of contention between Mother and me.
+Raised in the South, she believes anything worth eating should at some point involve bacon fat in its preparation.
 Pregnancy, however, seems to already be wreaking havoc upon my feelings about food.
 I’m starved.

 “Only if you swear like a sailor.”